Sonorasaurus: Classification

 Ratkevich initially identified Sonorasaurus as a brachiosaurid.
 However phylogenetic studies in the following years failed to find a consensus, with some finding it to lie within Brachiosauridae and others outside of it.
 In no analysis was the recovered phylogenetic position of Sonorasaurus strongly supported until D'Emic et al. (2016), which found Sonorasaurus to fall confidently within the Brachiosauridae.
 However the authors noted that additional data was still required to firmly establish its lower-level affinities.

+Sonorasaurus in a cladogram of Brachiosauridae after Mannion et al. (2017).

+In Mannion et al. (2019) it is still described as a brachiosaurid.